fotografde/cakephp2/README.md

 composer update

 ./vendor/bin/phpunit
 ```

-By default, the tests run with an sqlite database, to run for MySQL, you need to configure a database connection in `app/Config/database.php` and make sure the following empty databases have been created:
+By default, the tests run with a sqlite database, to run for MySQL, you need to configure a database connection in `app/Config/database.php` and make sure the following empty databases have been created:
 `cakephp_test`, `cakephp_test2`, `cakephp_test3`, and then set the env var `DB` to `mysql`, i.e.:
 `DB=mysql vendor/bin/phpunit`